Health, Safety & Wellbeing

 Classes have been laid out in a specific way to maximise safe spacing so please do not move your tables without asking your teacher first.

 Ensuring that our schools are kept clean is a key part of our plan.
 The cleaning team will be working throughout the day, around the school time timetable, to proactively clean areas before and after classes have used them.

 Central Risk Assessments

 Introduction of Lateral Flow Kits (LFK): Addendum Primary

 Useful Wellbeing Resources.

-These are the original risk assessments from January 2021.
+These are the risk assessments for return to school in September 2021.
 These risk assessments are reviewed by the schools every week and additional control measures are added, but we do not upload these changed risk assessments to the central website.